gawainhewitt/core_online_music_stuff/README.md

       release: 10
     }).toDestination();

-    also works setting up like this
+Also works setting up like this

     sampler.set({
       release: 10